tikot/generator-wp/README.md

 # generator-wp

-WordPress generator that creates database and installed WordPress.
+WordPress generator that creates database and installs WordPress.
 Make sure you have `wp-cli` for the installation.
 This generator is opinionated workflow in for fast theme or plugins prototype.

 ### Getting started
 - Make sure you have [yo](https://github.com/yeoman/yo) & [gulp](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md) installed: